mcfrith/tandem-genotypes/README.md

 ## Drawing histograms

-You can draw histograms of the output like this:
+You can draw histograms of the output like this (which requires that [R](https://www.r-project.org/) is installed on your computer):

     tandem-genotypes-plot tg.txt